kramphub/kiya/README.md

 #### AWS
 Kiya uses your AWS credentials to access the AWS Parameter Store (part of Systems Management).
 All values are stored using the specified encryption key ID or the default key set for your AWS Account.

+#### AKV
+Kiya uses your authenticated default credentials.
+Make sure you have the Azure CLI installed.
+All secrets are stored with the default config provided in your vault.

+    az login

 #### File
 When using the file backend, make sure Kiya is allowed to read and write to the provided location.